 ARV refers to antiretroviral medicines.
-It should only be used when referring to the medicines themselves and not to their use.”
+It should only be used when referring to the medicines, not their use.”

 ARV-based prevention: “ARV-based prevention includes the oral or topical use of antiretroviral medicines to prevent the acquisition of HIV in HIV-negative persons (such as the use of pre-exposure prophylaxis or post-exposure prophylaxis) or to reduce the transmission of HIV from people living with HIV (treatment as prevention).”

-Epidemic: “An epidemic refers to a disease condition affecting (or tending to affect) a disproportionately large number of individuals within a population, community or region at the same time.
-The population may be all of the inhabitants of a given geographic area, the population of a school or similar institution or everyone of a certain age or sex (such as the children or women of a region).
+Epidemic: “An epidemic refers to a disease condition affecting (or tending to affect) a disproportionately large number of individuals within a population, community, or region simultaneously.
+The population may be all of the inhabitants of a given geographic area, the population of a school or similar institution, or everyone of a certain age or sex (such as the children or women of a region).
 An epidemic may be restricted to one locale (an outbreak), be more general (an epidemic) or be global (a pandemic).
 Common diseases that occur at a constant but relatively high rate in the population are said to be endemic.”

 HIV-positive (seropositive): “A person who is HIV-positive (or seropositive) has had antibodies against HIV detected in a blood test or gingival exudate test (commonly known as a saliva test).
-Results may occasionally be false-positive, especially in infants up to 18 months of age who are carrying maternal antibodies.”
+Results may occasionally be false-positive, especially in infants up to 18 months carrying maternal antibodies.”

 Incidence: “HIV incidence is expressed as the number of new HIV infections over the number of people susceptible to infection in a specified time period.
 Cumulative incidence may be expressed as the number of new cases arising in a given period in a specified population.
 UNAIDS reports the estimated number of incident cases that occurred in the past year among people aged 15–49 years and 0–14 years.”